liwa5/API/README.md

 check_firmware_upgrade_general.py
-This file is to check device status (online/offline/dormant, MX only) and AutoVPN status within a given scope of networks or templates.
+This file is to check device status (online/offline/dormant) and AutoVPN status (MX only) within a given scope of networks or templates.

 Use case: Run it before and after the firmware upgrade, compare the results delta to identify whether any MX become offline or AutoVPN connection become unreacheable after firmware upgrade.